Large baseline optical imaging assisted by single photons and linear quantum optics

 For optical signals, the frequency is too high to measure the phase and amplitude of the incoming light directly, and the incoming signals must be made to interfere physically.
 This places a limit on how far receivers can be placed apart, since the transmission of the signal in optical fibres or light tunnels is lossy \cite{townsend1993single}.
 A solution involving teleporting photons from the receiver to the interferometric setup demonstrates how quantum information technology can overcome this limitation using optical quantum memories \cite{gottesman2012longer,khabiboulline2019optical}.
 Recently, a large-baseline quantum telescope was proposed that makes use of photonic quantum memories and error correction to protect the weak optical signal from transmission losses \cite{PhysRevLett.129.210502}.

 While future quantum technologies can deliver major improvements to large baseline optical telescopes, near-future telescopes must rely on more readily available technologies.
 Here, we propose a large-baseline optical telescope that employs single photon sources~\cite{kaneda2019high,kennard2013chip,fulconis2005high,silverstone2014chip}, low-loss optical fibres, linear optical interferometry~\cite{wang2020integrated,carolan2015universal}, and high-efficiency photon number counters \cite{mcmillan2013optical,paesani2020near}.
-Our proposal uses multiple single-photon sources and optical quantum Fourier transform (QFT) circuits, shown in Fig.~\ref{fig:system}.
+Our proposal uses multiple single-photon sources and optical quantum Fourier transform (QFT) circuits, shown in Fig.~\ref{fig:system}, which is a linear optical circuit where a photon entering any input mode is equally likely to to appear in any output mode.
 Here, we demonstrate that establishing coherence across the baseline using multiple single photon sources and beam splitters improves the resolution of the telescope, even when the transmission losses along the baseline are high.

-Our setup is as follows: a simple interferometric telescope employs two receivers, L and R, a distance $L$ apart.
+Our setup is as follows: a simple interferometric telescope employs two receivers, A and B, a distance $L$ apart.
 A distant star-source emits incoherent light that can be described as a single mode with large transverse coherence reaching the telescope at an angle $\theta$.
 At any given optical frequency, the distant star emits a weak incoherent signal such that we can assume at most single photon events with probability $\epsilon$.
 The state of a single photon entering the two receivers is given by

 where $|0\rangle_{L,R}$ and $|1\rangle_{L,R}$ indicates the zero and one photon state at each receiver, and $\phi$ is the relative phase shift between the two receivers.
 It arises from the additional distance $l=L\sin\theta$ in the light-path at one of the receivers, and $\phi=k l$, where $k$ is the wave number of the source.
-For distant star-sources a very good approximation is $\phi = k L \theta$.
-It is well-known that the quantum Fisher information for $\phi$ in the state $|\psi\rangle_1$ is equal to one.
+For distant star-sources a very good approximation is $\phi = k L \theta$. {The quantum Fisher information for $\phi$ in the state $|\psi\rangle_1$ is 1 (see Supplementary Material).}